mplewis/osm-pathfinding/README.md

 #### Redis
 1. Install Redis following directions at [redis.io](http://redis.io/)

-2. Download the [node info database dump](https://dl.dropboxusercontent.com/u/40265/dump.rdb).
+2. Download the [node info Redis database dump](https://dl.dropboxusercontent.com/u/40265/all_mpls_dump.rdb.zip).
 This contains gps coordinates of each node, as well as adjacency sets for each node.

 3. Start `redis-server` in the same folder as the database dump with no arguments.
 Redis will automatically load the dump on startup.